Strike Force Five: Post-debut

 On September 13, it was announced that Fallon, Kimmel, and Colbert would be performing together in a live show called "Strike Force Three" at the Dolby Live theater in Las Vegas on September 23.
 Much like Strike Force Five, the show was set to raise money for their staff members.
 However, the live show was canceled because Kimmel tested positive for COVID-19.

-Rolling Stone published a report on alleged toxic work environment on The Tonight Show caused by Fallon's "erratic behavior" on September 7.
+On September 7, Rolling Stone published a report on the alleged toxic work environment on The Tonight Show caused by Fallon's "erratic behavior".
 The nature of the report deeply contradicted the podcast's primary goal, so several critics called for the podcast to address the issue, even if the episodes had already been recorded.
 It was later revealed that at least two upcoming episodes were pre-recorded before the publication of the report.
-The controversy remained unaddressed throughout the podcast and was forgotten thereafter.
+The controversy remained unaddressed throughout the podcast.

 Several celebrities made guest appearances on the podcast, including Jon Stewart, David Letterman, and Ryan Reynolds.
 Conan O'Brien was set to be one of the guests, but the strike ended before he could be scheduled.
 Additionally, Jon Hamm made a cameo appearance as the podcast's announcer.
 As the writers' strike ended on September 27, allowing the production of shows to resume, the hosts announced that the podcast would conclude at an unspecified date.
 Four more episodes were released before it ended on October 10.

+The five hosts appeared on The Late Show with Stephen Colbert on May 11, 2026, in honor of the program's upcoming finale.
+A special video episode of the podcast was released on May 13, and the hosts had a cameo appearance in Colbert's finale on May 21.